Healing from Trauma: Reframing Our Stories of HurtNov 02, 2018

 NEW CHOICES: We only worked with doctors who saw hope and possibility, and chose our surgeons and care team by those who could see a positive finish line.
 We broke down and asked our community for prayers and love, and eliminated all unnecessary distractions and negativity from our daily lives.

-FACT: We had a beautiful birth and he made it through multiple open heart surgeries in his first few months of life.
+FACT: We had a beautiful birth and he made it through multiple open-heart surgeries in his first few months of life.

 FACT: I did wind up with PTSD that I then had to work through as well, but all in all, we made it through connected, stronger, and more full of love than ever.

-THE NEW STORY BECOMES THE STORY OF OUR FAMILY: When my son had to have another unexpected open heart surgery at the age of nine, the story we told him was one of joy and courage, and how lucky he is to know how much he matters to so many people.
+THE NEW STORY BECOMES THE STORY OF OUR FAMILY: When my son had to have another unexpected open-heart surgery at the age of nine, the story we told him was one of joy and courage, and how lucky he is to know how much he matters to so many people.
 We also of course made room for all the other feelings too.
 But that thread of hope is woven tightly into all of our family’s stories about this challenging diagnosis.

 In this case, the true “damage” was that my son and our family had to go through those surgeries to save his life, and that his heart has a prosthetic valve and scar tissue from multiple surgeries.
-This was non negotiable.
+This was non-negotiable.
 But this does not have to mean that he will not have a great and hopefully long life.
 The story we told ourselves about that experience was actually malleable, so we picked a story we liked and could be excited to wake up to each morning.

 Somehow, through the confusion, I sought help and comfort and growth, and found it.
 In therapy, women’s circles, and wilderness adventures.
 In meditation, reading, and friends.
 And in time.
 These things all helped a lot, and I did indeed heal substantially, enough to think I had fully healed by my 30’s.
 Until I had children just a few short years later, and a whole new level of trauma suddenly surfaced.

 Suddenly all the control and composure and “even-keeled”ness that I had learned went out the window.
 My body was hijacked, and so was my mind.
 The lack of sleep, the constant needs of others, the visceral memories of my own childhood - it was all too much.
 I felt swallowed up and panic ensued.
-I was spiraling down.
-As I had at other times in my life but this was different.
+I was spiraling down, as I had at other times in my life but this was different.
 It was ok when I felt pain as a child.
 Hard, but ok.
 It was hard but ok when I made not great choices as a young adult.
 But once I had my children, my ability to become overwhelmed and act out had a whole new level of repercussions.
 I could not - WOULD NOT - mess this up.
 My children mattered too much to me.
 And I was absolutely determined to be the kind of mother I had always felt in my heart that I would and could be.

 I searched for quite some time to find my way out of what felt like a sinkhole in those first few years of parenting.
+Until I found Hand in Hand Parenting.

 These powerful tools put all the trauma healing work I had danced around into a sharp focus.
 The tools gave me clarity.
 They gave me boundaries.
 And most of all, they worked.
 For me, and for my children.